Rabbit’s Bothie is an eco-friendly West Wight self-catering holiday cottage close to the sea and downs at Freshwater Bay, Isle of Wight.

 Video from Visit Isle of Wight: Brook Bay to Alum Bay.

-Our special Isle of Wight self-catering cottage at Freshwater Bay is within easy walking distance of IW Adventure Activities at Afton Park
+Our eco-friendly Isle of Wight self-catering cottage at Freshwater Bay is within easy walking distance of IW Adventure Activities at Afton Park

 …the booking office for sea kayaking, coasteering, archery, mountain boarding, bush craft, tree climbing, paragliding and much, much more!